About the Dubois County Park

 - Two members to be appointed by the county's fiscal body (County Council) include Jane Betz (Secretary)residing in the Greater Jasper School Corporation District with a term expiring on December 31, 2022 and Mark Denu of the Northeast School Corporation District with a term expiring on December 31, 2020.

 - The Dubois County Extension Board appoints and Ex-Officio member from their staff, Ken Eck, who has all the rights of a regular member including the right to vote.

-The Dubois County Park Board meets on the second Tuesday of January, April, July and October at 9:00 a.m. at the Clover Pavilion.
+The Dubois County Park Board meets on the second Tuesday of January, July and October at 9:00 a.m. and also meet in April at 5:00 p.m. at the Clover Pavilion.
 Meeting dates are subject to change.
 Meetings are open to the general public.